-With over 500 undergraduate majors, we are one of the larger majors in the College of Liberal Arts and Sciences.
+With over 400 undergraduate majors, we are one of the larger majors in the College of Liberal Arts and Sciences.
 Our instructors pride themselves on the quality of their teaching.
-You can examine a list of all our courses to see the diverse range of offerings in the Division.
+You can examine a list of all our courses to see the diverse range of offerings in the major.
 Through independent studies, honors theses, and internships, you will have the opportunity to go beyond the classroom to explore a wide range of possibilities in criminology, criminal justice, and law and society.

 Tracking for Admission into the Upper Division Major

 By 60 hours, students must earn a cumulative grade point average of 2.8 or higher, and complete a required introductory statistics course (STA 2023) and at least 9 hours of criminology-related foundation courses with a 2.75 GPA in those courses.
 Foundation courses include introductory criminal justice/criminology courses (CCJ, CJL, or CJE prefixes) or courses (or their equivalents) from the following list: AMH 2010; AMH 2020; ANT 2000; ANT 2410; CCJ 3024; CCJ 3038; CJL 2000; ECO 2013; ECO 2023; PHI 2010; PHI 2630; POS 2041; POS 2112; PSY 2012: SYG 2000; SYG 2010.
 Students who begin at UF should have completed CCJ 3024 by 60 hours; transfer students may complete that course in their first semester at UF.